vargeek/ai-cv-4th-assignment/week1/README.md

 ---

-- [ ] 3.
+- [x] 3.
 Do think about your own interests very carefully and choose your topic within 3 weeks.

+  Image Transfer, GAN
 ---

-- [ ] 4. 【Please send answers to those questions to mqgao@kaikeba.com】
+- [x] 4. 【Please send answers to those questions to mqgao@kaikeba.com】
   Please answer some questions about our course.
 We do appreciate your help.
   4.1 What do you want to get in this course?
   4.2 What problems do you want to solve?